CoffeeZombieTux/go-inventory-reservations/README.md

 - Stock invariants are enforced both at DB level and service validation.
 - Structured API error envelope includes optional request id.

-## Code Review Notes

-A review and remediation summary is available in:
-- `docs/CODE_REVIEW.md`

 ## Demonstration Scope

 This is intentionally a demonstration service.
 Production hardening that can be added: